straysheep-dev/straysheep-dev.github.io/docs/resources.md

 	Here the results are organized by rule matched, colors highlight what you're looking at, and you can scroll through each hit one at a time very quickly.

+	**Cyclic Workflow**

+	Titus alone is very powerful, but it does not fully replace something like YARA.
+YARA also cannot fully replace FLOSS.
+What this means is, it's worth highlighting titus' limitations when it comes to binary files; YARA's strength is the ability to parse binary exectuables.
+YARA also cannot full decode data the way FLOSS does.
+Using all three tools together in a cycle will lead to a more complete analysis.
+FLOSS can deobfuscate strings, then both YARA and titus can parse through those results + any binary data.

 ??? danger "brutus"

 	[Brutus](https://github.com/praetorian-inc/brutus) is somewhat similar to crackmapexec / netexec, which pentesters will be familiar with.
 It's built for use in a pipeline, meaning imagine the credentials you discovered with titus + existing lists of known bad credentials can be audited for at scale, as part of the DevOps process.